-Based in New York City, the Stonewall Chorale is the nation's first gay and lesbian chorus.
-Our mission is to enrich people's lives through learning and performing beautiful choral music, and to nurture and celebrate the community we create together.
+Based in New York City, the Stonewall Chorale is the nation's first LGBTQ+ chorus.
+Its mission is to enrich people's lives through learning and performing beautiful choral music, and to nurture and celebrate the community they create together.

 BOARD OF DIRECTORS

 Linda Romano, Development